 The Best Faux Shearling Jackets

 You can always trust Topman for an affordable and directional take on a trending menswear piece.
-The high street stalwart recognises that not everyone can afford two month’s rent on a jacket, so true to its ethos it’s offering the same look for (much) less.
+The high street stalwart recognizes that not everyone can afford two month’s rent on a jacket, so true to its ethos it’s offering the same look for (much) less.

 Granted, they’re not nearly as warm as the real deal.
 But given they tick all the right boxes style-wise and allow you to leave the shop with your conscience intact, it’s hard not to be swayed by Uniqlo’s selection of sherpa jackets.